Authing/eslint-plugin-authing-nestjs/README.md

 - Fork it
 - Create your feature branch (git checkout -b my-new-feature)
 - Commit your changes (git commit -am 'Add some feature')
-- Push to the branch (git push origin my-new-feature)
+- Push to the branch (git push -u origin my-new-feature)
 - Create new Pull Request
 ## Help